Ilvian/holbertonschool-simple_shell/README.md

 check whether the user included & to determine whether or not the parent process is to wait for the child to exit.

-## III.
-Creating a History Feature
-The next task is to modify the shell interface program so that it provides a history feature to allow a user to execute the most recent command by entering !!.
-For example, if a user enters the command ls -l, she can then execute that command again by entering !! at the prompt.
-Any command executed in this fashion should be echoed on the user’s screen, and the command should also be placed in the history buffer as the next command.
-Your program should also manage basic error handling.
-If there is no recent command in the history, entering !! should result in a message “No commands in history.”

 ## IV.
 Redirecting Input and Output